Toddlers are mesmerizing and entranced by sounds of a pounding

 also knows that children who learn to care about things and people

+will be the better for it.
+Learning to care is to be human.
 We are each defined by what we care about.
 The fact that it is better

 to care for people than for things does not negate the need to learn